 The chapel is in the care of HES and open to the public.

-There was an earlier castle, about 1 mile to the east, dating from about 1414.
+There was reputedly an earlier castle, about 1 mile to the east, dating from about 1414, but this is incorrect.

 The entrance, at the foot of the stair-tower, is flanked by a guardroom with a pit-prison.
 The basement is vaulted, and the old kitchen is in one of the square towers.
 The hall, on the first floor